privatenumber/hirok.io/pages/posts/avoid-npm-link.md

 ---
 title: 3 reasons to avoid using `npm link`
-subtitle: The dangers of `npm link` and why you should use `npm install` instead
+subtitle: The dangers of `npm link` and why you should use `npx link` instead
 date: 2022-04-18
 tags: npm,
 duration: 10min